Shagshag/prestashop-documentation/OrderCore.md

 Else get the available quantity of the product in fucntion of the shop associated to the order

 * Visibility: **protected**
-* This method is defined in classes\order\Order.php line 680
+* This method is defined in [classes/order/Order.php line 680](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/order/Order.php#680)

 #### Arguments